'Property Brothers' star Drew Scott and Linda Phan want your help creating their wedding hashtag

 #LindaAndDrewSayIdo

-In the caption of the post, Drew promised that he and his fiance would do live chat on Monday, during which they'd hash out (pun intended) some of the hashtag choices.
+In the caption of the post, Drew promised that he and his fiancee would do a live chat on Monday, during which they'd hash out (pun intended) some of the hashtag choices.

 The real estate expert, known for his popular HGTV show, has been very open about his impending nuptials to Phan, creative director at Scott Brothers Entertainment, the production company he runs with his identical twin brother and contractor, Jonathan.